developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

-10. Finally, Clean up the objects created by EMDK manager in `onClosed` method, if EMDK closed abruptly.
+10. Lastly, clean up the objects created by EMDK manager in `onClosed` method in case EMDK closed abruptly:

         :::java
         // The EMDK closed abruptly. // Clean up the objects created by EMDK